What Is a Ned Rig and Can You Catch Trout on Them?

 Stock trout, at least at times will eat anything even slightly resembling food.
 It is a fun technique and a good one to have in your arsenal no matter the type of trout you are targeting.

 How does it compare against other techniques?

 To be honest, it is not my main trout fishing style but it is a useful technique to have in your arsenal.
 Even when fishing still water, I usually prefer to use my fly rod and use a nymph below a dropper.

 It is really only a technique I use once the wind picks up and I struggle to sight fish.
 Even then, I personally prefer to use floating jerkbaits and fish them close to the bottom and round structures such as weedbeds.

 Do I need special gear or tackle?

 I find a standard ultralight trout combo works just fine and is light enough to casts the lightweight jigheads.
-A slighly longer rod, greater than 7ft can come in handy to impart more action especially when the lure is far from the shore.
+A slightly longer rod, greater than 7ft can come in handy to impart more action especially when the lure is far from the shore.

 Follow the links for trout rod and reel recommendations.